-Jeremy Powers’s Aspire Racing team will cease to exist after the 2018 UCI cyclocross world championships.
+Jeremy Powers’s Aspire Racing to end after worlds

 Jeremy Powers’s Aspire Racing team will cease to exist after the 2018 UCI cyclocross world championships, which take place in Valkenburg, the Netherlands, in early February.